CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter11.md

 - At the core of a stream is a messaging system.
 The messaging system is responsible for receipt and delivery of events.
 - Broadly speaking, stream processing systems can be differentiated by asking two questions about their top-level functionality:
 	- What happens when the producer publishing outstrips consumer processing?
 There are three approaches: queueing, dropping messages, and backpressure (the latter being blocking the producer until the current set of messages have been processed).
-	- What are the durability guarantees?
-Messaging systems that may lose data will be faster than ones that provide strong durability.
+	- What happens if nodes crash or temporarily go offline, are any messages lost?
+Durability may require some combination of writing to disk and/or replication.
 - You can use any of the tools discussed in the data flow section to implement a message system:
 	- Direct producer-consumer messaging.
 		- This is simple, and doesn't require standing up new services, but mixes concerns (and doesn't scale very well because of that) and complicates application logic.